qroma-projects/qroma-hat/sites/www-qroma-hat/src/app-pages/control-hat.md

 ---

 import BrowserOnly from '@docusaurus/BrowserOnly';
-import { HatControlApp } from '../hat-app/hat-control/HatControlApp';
+import { QromaHatManageImagesComponent } from "../hat-app/manage-images/QromaHatManageImagesComponent";

 # Use Qroma Hat